williamfzc/wvpm/README.md

 # WVPM

-An lightweight injector for webview in android, with kotlin.
+A lightweight injector for webview in android, with 100% kotlin.

 ## TL;DR